paper2repo: GitHub Repository Recommendation for Academic Papers

 paper2repo aligns academic papers with GitHub repositories in a shared embedding space using a constrained GCN.
 Covers the joint heterogeneous graph, the WARP ranking loss, the cosine alignment constraint, and the full inference path.

-You read a paper, want the code, and the “code available at” link is dead, missing, or points to a stub.
-Search engines fall back to keyword matching over the README, which works for popular repos with descriptive names and dies on everything else. paper2repo (WWW 2020) frames this as a cross-platform recommendation problem: learn one embedding space in which a paper abstract and a GitHub repository are directly comparable by dot product, then rank.
+You read a paper, want the code, but the “code available at” link is dead, missing, or points to a stub.
+Search engines resort to keyword matching in the README, which works for popular repos with descriptive names but fails for others. paper2repo (WWW 2020) frames this as a cross-platform recommendation problem: learn an embedding space where a paper abstract and a GitHub repository can be compared directly using a dot product, then rank them.

-The trick is not the text encoder - any reasonable CNN or transformer would do.
-The trick is that papers and repositories sit on two different graphs (citations on the paper side, co-star and tag overlap on the repo side), and naively running a GCN on each yields embeddings in two unrelated spaces. paper2repo bridges them with a small set of paper-repo pairs that we already know match, and a constraint that pulls those bridged embeddings together.
-Everything else in the model exists to make that constraint trainable.
+The trick isn’t the text encoder—any reasonable CNN or transformer will do.
+The challenge is that papers and repositories exist on two different graphs (citations for papers, co-star and tag overlap for repositories).
+Naively running a GCN on each produces embeddings in unrelated spaces. paper2repo bridges these with a small set of known matching paper-repo pairs and a constraint that aligns the embeddings.
+The rest of the model makes this constraint trainable.

-The first non-trivial design choice is what graph you actually feed into each tower.
-Papers have a clean signal - citations - that is directional, sparse, and semantic.
-Repositories have nothing comparable. paper2repo manufactures a repo graph from two implicit signals.
+The first non-trivial design choice is which graph to feed into each tower.
+Papers have a clear signal—citations—that is directional, sparse, and semantic.
+Repositories lack a comparable signal. paper2repo creates a repo graph from two implicit signals.

 Paper citation graph.
 Nodes are papers; edges are citations, treated as undirected.
 Node features come from a CNN over the abstract.